pyrocko/grond/docs/source/config/targets/index.rst

 Targets
 =======

 **Targets** is what Grond tries to match: The misfit between an *observed* target and forward model is minimized.
-Targets are derived from observabled or synthesised data.
+Targets are derived from observables or synthesised data.
 A target can be, a filtered waveform, a spectrum, InSAR or GNSS displacement.
 Each target has properties which can be tuned.
 These can be frequency filters, selected observed components and essentially a Green's functions store which is responsible for the synthetics at a particular target.

 Different ``TargetGroups`` can be combined to solve the inverse problem, leading to a joint optimisation from different data sources and observables.